 The headteacher will ensure that this behaviour policy works alongside the safeguarding policy to offer pupils both sanctions and support when necessary.

-The headteacher will ensure that the data from the behaviour log is reviewed on a half termly basis, to make sure that no groups of pupils are being disproportionately impacted by this policy.
+The headteacher will ensure that any data recorded in a behaviour log is reviewed on a half termly basis to make sure that no groups of pupils are being disproportionately impacted by this policy.

 4.3 Staff